GTNewHorizons/GT5-Unofficial/docs/RecipeBuilder.md

 ## complicated recipe adder

 1. If one invocation of recipe adder would add multiple recipe to same recipe map, give that recipe map a recipeEmitter
-2. If one invocation of recipe adder would conditionally add recipe, define a new IGT_RecipeMap in GT_RecipeConstants
+2. If one invocation of recipe adder would conditionally add recipe, define a new IRecipeMap in GT_RecipeConstants
 3. If one invocation of recipe adder would add recipe to multiple recipe map,
    1. If all recipe maps involved receive recipe only via this type of adding, use the chaining mechanism offered by GT_RecipeMap, i.e. addDownstream().

       e.g.sMultiblockElectrolyzerRecipes and sElectrolyzerRecipes
-   2. Otherwise, define a new IGT_RecipeMap in GT_RecipeConstants.
+   2. Otherwise, define a new IRecipeMap in GT_RecipeConstants.
-4. If the target isn't a real recipe map (e.g. AssLine stuff), define a new IGT_RecipeMap in GT_RecipeConstants.
+4. If the target isn't a real recipe map (e.g. AssLine stuff), define a new IRecipeMap in GT_RecipeConstants.

 ## Downstream in an addon